 The last four months have been a learning experience for me as a Browns fan.

-franchise by Butch Davis, and was then given a crash course on how things should be done by new Browns General Manager Phil Savage.
+I've had my eyes opened to the complete and comprehensive damage done to this franchise by Butch Davis, and was then given a crash course on how things should be done by new Browns General Manager Phil Savage.

 I think many fans shared these sentiments.